Found 354 events between 1970 and 1979

 The School of Forest Resources moved from Kilgore Hall to Biltmore Hall.

-The Department of Textile Technology was renamed the Department of Textile Materials and Management.
+The Department of Modern Languages was renamed the Department of Foreign Languages and Literatures.